 What Is The Best Patio Umbrella?

-If you’re asking yourself "What is the best patio umbrella?" but not sure what type of patio umbrella fits your needs, we're here to help.
+If you’re asking yourself "What is the best patio umbrella?" but not sure what type of patio umbrellas fits your needs, we're here to help.
 Always remember, you’re the best judge of what kind of outdoor umbrella you want, but we’ve put together some basic guidelines so that you feel confident in your purchase.

-Our umbrellas are designed to shade different types of areas.
+Our patio umbrellas are designed to shade different types of areas.
 For each kind of space, there is an umbrella that performs the best.
 You might want an umbrella to fit through a table, or off to the side.
 Or you might need an offset patio umbrella to provide maximum table area; it’s all about the space.
 When choosing the right patio umbrella for your outdoor room, the first thing that needs to be determined is how much room you have for your umbrella.

 What does your area measure?